oasis-tcs/odata-vocabularies/examples/Org.OData.Capabilities.V1.capabilities.md

 ## Item Level

 The item level has no named entity set.
 It is annotated using `NavigationRestrictions` on header level and `InsertRestrictions` and `UpdateRestrictions` on item level.
-When a property could be expressed either on the deeper item level or on the higher-up header level, the deeper level is generally preferred: For example, the `NonUpdatableProperties` property in the deeper `UpdateRestrictions` is favored over its commented-out namesake in the higher-up `NavigationRestrictions`, and the commented-out `Updatable` is even invalid, because the instance path to `canUpdate` is collection-valued.
-But the higher-up `InsertRestrictions/Insertable` and `UpdateRestrictions/FilterSegmentSupported` cannot be avoided, because the instance paths to `canInsertItems` and `canUpdateSubsetOfItems` must be evaluated on header level.
+When a property could be expressed either on the deeper item level or on the higher-up header level, the deeper level is generally preferred: For example, annotating the `Headers/Items` target with `UpdateRestrictions/NonUpdatableProperties` is favored over the commented-out annotation `NavigationRestrictions/UpdateRestrictions/NonUpdatableProperties` on the `Headers` target, and the commented-out `Updatable` is even invalid, because the instance path to `canUpdate` is collection-valued.
+But annotating `NavigationRestrictions/InsertRestrictions/Insertable` and `NavigationRestrictions/UpdateRestrictions/FilterSegmentSupported` on the `Headers` target cannot be avoided, because the instance paths to `canInsertItems` and `canUpdateSubsetOfItems` must be evaluated on header level.

 ```jsonc
 "self.Container/Headers": {